Free worldwide shipping on every order

 The Bottom Line

-Red light therapy is one of the highest-ROI wellness investments a hospitality property can make.
-The equipment cost is modest ($4,000-18,000 per unit), the payback period is measured in weeks to months rather than years, and the guest demand is both growing and measurable.
-Whether implemented as a revenue-generating spa service, a room-rate-premium amenity, or a competitive differentiator in crowded markets, photobiomodulation delivers on three levels that matter to hospitality operators: guest satisfaction, incremental revenue, and brand differentiation.
+Red light therapy can be a strong wellness investment for hospitality properties that already have the room, staff flow, and guest demand to support it.
+Whether implemented as a spa service, a room-rate-premium amenity, or a competitive differentiator in crowded markets, photobiomodulation delivers on three levels that matter to hospitality operators: guest satisfaction, wellness differentiation, and brand perception.

 For properties ready to capture the wellness travel opportunity, the question is not whether to add red light therapy — it is which deployment model best fits your property, your guests, and your revenue strategy.